 Get a Cell Phone on Contract With No Security Deposit

 Another drawback of having a bad credit score is that cell phone service providers may not give you a contract.
 Instead, you’ll have to choose one of those pay-as-you-go plans that have more expensive phones.
 At a minimum, you might have to pay extra on your contract until you've established yourself with the provider.
 People with good credit avoid paying a security deposit and may receive a discounted purchase price on the latest phones by signing a contract.

 Avoid Security Deposits on Utilities

 Security deposits are sometimes $100 to $200 and a huge inconvenience when you’re relocating.
 You may not be planning to move soon, but a natural disaster or an unforeseen circumstance could change your plans.
 A good credit score means you won’t have to pay a security deposit when you establish utility service in your name or transfer service to another location.

-Because of all the benefits, a good credit score is something to feel good about, especially if you've had to work hard to take your credit score from bad to good.
+Because of all the benefits, a good credit score is something to be proud of, especially if you've had to work hard to take your credit score from bad to good.
 And if you've never had to experience a bad credit score, keep doing what it takes to maintain your good score.
 It only takes a few missed payments to start getting off track.